-Simone Giuliani is a music producer, film & TV composer, music director, arranger and keyboard player born in Florence, Italy.
+Simone Giuliani is an award-winning composer, music producer, arranger, music director and keyboard player born in Florence, Italy.
 He’s the Artistic Director of Yangchenma Arts & Music and lives between Los Angeles and New York.

-Simone has worked for the past two decades with an array of international artists: Andrea Bocelli, London Symphony Orchestra, Carly Paoli, Beyoncé, DJ Logic, Wu-Tang Clan, Cibo Matto, Bebel Gilberto, Groove Collective, Jovanotti, Monday Michiru, Miho Hatori & New Optimism, Bisan Toron, Yuka Honda, Nels Cline (Wilco), Louie Vega (Masters At Work), Jamie Catto (Faithless, 1 Giant Leap), Suzie Katayama (Prince, Madonna), Natalie Williams (Incognito), Renaud-Gabriel Pion (Antony & The Johnsons, Björk), Lévon Minassian (Peter Gabriel, Sting) and many more.
+Simone has worked for the past two decades with an array of international artists: Andrea Bocelli, London Symphony Orchestra, Carly Paoli, Beyoncé, DJ Logic, Wu-Tang Clan, Cibo Matto, Tenzin Choegyal, Bebel Gilberto, Groove Collective, Jovanotti, Monday Michiru, Miho Hatori & New Optimism, Bisan Toron, Yuka Honda, Nels Cline (Wilco), Louie Vega (Masters At Work), Jamie Catto (Faithless, 1 Giant Leap), Suzie Katayama (Prince, Madonna), Natalie Williams (Incognito), Renaud-Gabriel Pion (Antony & The Johnsons, Björk), Lévon Minassian (Peter Gabriel, Sting) and many more.

 His film scoring credits include “Weed The People“, directed by Abby Epstein and produced by Ricki Lake (The Business of Being Born) nominated for a Grand Jury Award at SXSW, “Reject”, directed by Ruth Thomas and produced by Kurt Engfehr (Bowling for Columbine, Farenheit 911 by Michael Moore), “Unseen” by Laura Paglin, currently airing on PBS and “A Raisin in the Sun” featuring P. Diddy and John Stamos, nominated for a Golden Globe Award.